A broken or fractured ankle is a relatively common injury, often caused by twisting the ankle, a fall, or a sporting accident.

 If you injure your ankle, the following can be signs of a fracture:

 - pain and tenderness – particularly in the bones around the ankle

 - being unable to walk or put any weight on the ankle

-- a 'crack' sound
+- a 'crack' sound during the injury

-Because of the shock and pain of breaking your ankle, you may feel faint, dizzy or sick.
+Because of the shock and pain of breaking your ankle, you may also feel faint, dizzy or sick.

-What you can do
+What you should do

 Try to avoid putting any weight on the ankle.
 Ask a friend or relative to drive you to hospital and support your weight as you walk on your other foot.